kumahq/kuma-website/docs/docs/0.7.0/documentation/deployments.md

 We can support multiple isolated service meshes thanks to Kuma's multi-tenancy support, and workloads from both Kubernetes or any other supported Universal environment can participate in the Service Mesh across different regions, clouds and datacenters while not compromizing the ease of use and still allowing for end-to-end service connectivity.
 :::

-When running in distributed mode, we introduce the notion of a `global` and `remote` control planes for Kuma:
+When running in multi-zone mode, we introduce the notion of a `global` and `remote` control planes for Kuma:

 * **Global**: this control plane will be used to configure the global Service Mesh [policies](/policies) that we want to apply to our data plane proxies.
 Data plane proxies **cannot** connect direclty to a global control plane, but can connect to `remote` control planes that are being deployed on each underlying zone that we want to include as part of the Service Mesh (can be a Kubernetes cluster, or a VM based cluster).
 Only one deployment of the global control plane is required, and it can be scaled horizontally.
 * **Remote**: we are going to have as many remote control planes as the number of underlying Kubernetes or VM zones that we want to include in a Kuma [mesh](/docs/latest/policies/mesh/).
 Remote control planes will accept connections from data planes that are being started in the same underlying zone, and they will themselves connect to the `global` control plane in order to fetch the service mesh policies that have been configured.
 Remote control plane policy APIs are read-only and **cannot** accept Service Mesh policies to be directly configured on them.
 They can be scaled horizontally within their zone.